The fundamental representation of pricing adjustments: Fundamental representation

 \section{Fundamental representation}

-As suggested in Section \ref{sec:intro}, we seek a convenient representation $V + U$ of a target price $\hat V$.
-By \emph{convenient} we essentially mean that the adjustment $U$ should depend only on $V$ directly, i.e.~not $\hat V$.
-See how this is the case in Equation \eqref{eq:example-intro}.
-Both $V$ and $\hat V$ are assumed to be suitably well-defined on a \emph{common} domain $\cc{X}:=[0,T]\times\bb{R}^n$.\footnote{This is essentially w.l.o.g., given we can e.g.~consider $V$ to depend trivially on variables.} Clearly the adjustment $U=\hat V-V$ is then well-defined too, hence our particular focus on its \emph{representation}.
+We seek a convenient representation $V + U$ of a target price $\hat V$.
+By \emph{convenient} we essentially mean that the adjustment $U$ should depend only on $V$ directly, not on $\hat V$.
+Both $V$ and $\hat V$ are assumed to be suitably well-defined on a common domain $\cc{X}:=[0,T]\times\bb{R}^n$.\footnote{ An alternative approach would be to consider the domain of $\ll$ explicitly to be a subset of that of $\hl$.
+However, we can take them both to be defined on the common superset $\cc{X}$ essentially w.l.o.g., given we can e.g.~consider $V$ to depend trivially on variables. } The adjustment $U=\hat V-V$ is then well-defined too, hence our particular focus on its \emph{representation}.

 Specifically, we assume that $V$ satisfies the following parabolic PDE

 where the operator $\ll$ is given by